-6. Current RPDNC Policy Languages
+5. Current RPDNC Policy Languages

 The first RPDNC Policy language was introduced in the Globus Toolkit [GT] in 1997, based on the EACL Extended ACL language format [EACL].
 In this policy, commonly referred to as the "signing policy", specific restrictions can be based on the subject namespace on a per-authority basis.
-For all Globus Toolkit version 2.0 and higher, this policy is stored in a per-CA policy file.
+For all Globus Toolkit releases version 2.0 and higher, this policy is stored in a singlegle file associated with each CA certificate.
 The implementation allows for a list of allowed namespaces to be expressed, within certain limitations.